-The Series 2017A Warrants are transferable only on the warrant register maintained at the principal office of the Paying Agent.
-Upon surrender of a Series 2017A Warrant to be transferred, properly endorsed, a new Series 2017A Warrant will be issued to the designated transferee.
+The Series 2017B Warrants are transferable only on the Warrant Register maintained at the office of the Trustee, but Series 2017B Warrants may be surrendered to the Trustee in order to effect a transfer.
+Upon surrender of a Series 2017B Warrant to be transferred, properly endorsed, a new Series 2017B Warrant will be issued to the designated transferee.